pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool-z80asm-object-file-format.md

-z80asm File formats (v01)
+z80asm File formats (v02)
 =========================

-This document describes the object and libary formats used by *z80asm* up to version *1.2.10*.
+This document describes the object and libary formats used by *z80asm* from version *2.0.0* up to version *2.1.8*.

 The object and library files are stored in binary form as a set of contiguous objects, i.e. each section follows the previous one without